-Shares Available for Grant.
+- Shares Available for Grant.
 As of the end of fiscal 2019, 20,473,971 Shares were available for issuance under our 2010 Plan and 2010 Director Plan.
-On the following day on January 1, 2020, the number of Shares available for issuance under our 2010 Plan increased by 7,655,953 Shares and the number of Shares available for issuance under our 2010 Plan increased by 7,655,953 Shares and the number of Shares available for issuance under our 2010 Plan increase provision under such plans.
-After our fiscal end 2019, Shares subject to outstanding awards also may return and become available for issuance again under the 2010 Plan or 2010 Director Plan and any Shares available for issuance such plans.
-Herms of such plans.
-However, upon stockholder approval of the 2020 Plan, no further awards will be granted under the 2010 Plan or 2010 Director Plan and any Shares available for issuance under such plans as of the plans' termination will not become available for grant under the 2020 Plan.
+On the following day on January 1, 2020, the number of Shares available for issuance under our 2010 Plan increased by 7,655,953 Shares and the number of Shares available for issuance under our 2010 Director Plan increased by 1,531,190 Shares pursuant to the automatic share reserve increase provision under such plans.
+After our fiscal end 2019, Shares subject to outstanding awards also may return and become available for issuance again under the 2010 Plan or 2010 Director Plan in accordance with the terms of such plans.
+However, upon stockholder approval of the 2020 Plan, no further awards will be granted under the 2010 Plan or 2010 Director Plan and any Shares available for issuance under such plans as of the plans' termination will not become available for grant under the 2020 Plan. - Shares Outstanding.
+As of the end of fiscal 2019, under the 2010 Plan and 2010 Director Plan there were (i) 22,696,574 Shares subject to outstanding options, (ii) 1,086,290 Shares subject to outstanding

-Shares Outstanding.
-As of the end of fiscal 2019, under the 2010 Plan and 2010 Director Plan there were (i) 22,696,574 Shares subject to outstanding options, (ii) 1,086,290 Shares subject to outstanding restricted stock units, and (iii) 137,500 Shares subject to outstanding performance-based restricted stock units (assuming maximum achievement of any applicable performance goals).
+- restricted stock units, and (iii) 137,500 Shares subject to outstanding performance-based restricted stock units (assuming maximum achievement of any applicable performance goals). - Overhang.

-Overhang.
 As of the end of fiscal 2019, our overhang was 14%.
-We calculated overhang as the number of shares subject to equity awards outstanding as of the end of fiscal 2019 (and with respect to performance-based equity awards, based on the maximum number of Shares subject to such awards), divided by the sum of the number of Shares outstanding as of such date, and the number of Shares subject to equity awards under the 2010 Plan and 2010 Director Plan outstanding as of such date.
+We calculated overhang as the number of shares subject to equity awards outstanding as of the end of fiscal 2019 (and with respect to performance-based equity awards, based on the maximum number of Shares subject to such awards), divided by the sum of the number of Shares outstanding as of such date, and the number of Shares subject to equity awards under the 2010 Plan and 2010 Director Plan outstanding as of such date. - Burn Rate.

-Burn Rate.
 Burn rate measures our usage of our Shares for the 2010 Plan and 2010 Director Plan as a percentage of the total outstanding Shares.
 For our fiscal years 2019, 2018 and 2017, our burn rates were 0.6%, 1.8% and 4.1%, respectively.
-The rates were calculated as the number of our Shares subject to equity awards granted during the year, net of cancellations, divided by the weighted average number of our Shares outstanding during the year.
+The rates were calculated as the number of our Shares subject to equity awards granted during the year, net of cancellations, divided by the weighted average number of our Shares outstanding during the year. - Forecasted Grants.

-Forecasted Grants.
 We anticipate that the Shares reserved under the 2020 Plan, based on currently projected share use, will be sufficient for the granting of equity awards under the 2020 Plan for approximately two years.
-However, future circumstances and business needs, such as higher than expected headcount increases and competitive pressures for attracting and retaining employees may result in a significant increase in projected equity award grants.

-Proxy Advisory Firm Guidelines.
+However, future circumstances and business needs, such as higher than expected headcount increases and competitive pressures for attracting and retaining employees may result in a significant increase in projected equity award grants. - Proxy Advisory Firm Guidelines.
 In light of our significant institutional shareholder base, the Board of Directors and the Compensation Committee considered proxy advisory firm guidelines.